rajarshisg/rajarshisg/README.md

 I am an aspiring software engineer currently pursuing my undergraduate studies in Computer Science & Engineering at Kalinga Institute of Industrial Technology, Bhubaneswar, India.

 I am an avid problem solver with my main inclination towards Algorithms.
 I also have a decent knowledge of Back End Development with Node.JS.
-Most of my project work is in this domain only, you can check my repositories for them.
+Most of my project work is in this domain only.
+You can check my repositories for them.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />